stefanrueger/urboot/README.md

   + `rxd0 txd1` software I/O using, in this example, lines RX `D0` and TX `D1`
   + `ee` bootloader supports EEPROM read/write
   + `led-b1` toggles an active-low LED on pin `B1`, `+` designates an active-high LED
-  + `lednop` "template" bootloader contains `mov rx,rx` nops that can be replaced to toggle LEDs
+  + `lednop` template bootloader contains `mov rx,rx` nops that can be replaced to toggle LEDs
   + `csb0` for dual boot uses, in this example, pin B0 as chip select of external SPI flash memory
   + `csnop` like `lednop` generates nops that can be replaced to toggle the correct CS pin
   + `fr` bootloader provides non-essential code for smoother error handing